Juicy and colorful heirloom tomatoes are drizzled with a fresh and flavorful basil parsley oil in this easy tomato salad.

 - Prepare an ice-water bath in a medium bowl and set aside.

-- Bring a medium pot of water to a boil.
-Add the parsley and basil; blanch for 30 seconds, then drain and transfer to the ice-water bath to cool.
+- Bring a small pot of water to a boil.
+Add half the basil and half the parsley to the boiling water ; blanch for 30 seconds, then drain and transfer to the ice-water bath to cool.

 - Drain well, and press out the excess moisture.